 So after I had finished school (once in the USA as an exchange student and once two years after that in Germany), I decided to study the English language in the form of American and English Literature.
 When not happily devouring one book after another for my studies and my personal enjoyment, I spent my time playing video games—a passion which was kindled by the Sega Master System’s Alex Kidd when I was only eleven years old.
 However, combining the two passions, the one for the English language and the one for video games, did not occur to me until years later, when I found myself living in Ireland and working within the video gaming industry as a Customer Service Representative.
 Through a combination of circumstances, I was offered a chance to apply for a job as a video game localization translator.
 Thrilled by this exciting opportunity to combine both of my passions, I applied for the job and soon got it.

-The many years spent playing video games (as well as bumping into cringe-worthy local adaptations now and then) followed by years in the industry have given me valuable insight into what works in terms of localization and what does not.
+The many years spent playing video games (as well as bumping into cringe-worthy local adaptations now and then) combined with years in the industry have given me valuable insight into what works in terms of localization and what does not.
 While being a gamer has taught me the terminology and tone of different game genres and the lingo of their respective players, my work as a localization translator has made me keenly aware of the technical aspects of localization, like length restrictions, finding the context of a phrase within string IDs, working with code, tags, placeholders, etc.